slarmoo/.github/profile/essentials/gitHub/gitHub.md

 1. Create a file in your repository called `notes.md`.
 You can use the contents of this file while taking the midterm and final exam.
 As you modify your `notes.md` file throughout the class.
 Make sure that you keep it organized and clean.
 You can add multiple `md` files and reference them from your notes.md file in order make it easier to organize your content.
 1. Make your first notes in your `notes.md` file about what you learned from this assignment.
 Consider adding a link in your README.md file to your notes.md file.
 Commit and push your notes to GitHub.

-When you are done, provide the URL of your GitHub start up repository to the Canvas assignment.
+When you are done, provide the URL of your GitHub startup repository to the Canvas assignment.